All Episodes

 Armed with a pistol, joined by two other men, Hicks tried to rob Piedra inside the popular pizzeria at 89th Avenue and International Boulevard in Oakland.

-Fearful the assailants might hurt him, his wife and his three children, all of whom were inside the restaurant.
+Fearful the assailants might hurt him, his wife and his three children, all of whom were inside the restaurant, he pulled out his 9mm semi-automatic pistol and opened fire.

-Killed Hicks, was the lead criminal.
+Killed Hicks was the lead criminal.

-Now, the Liberals have written about these two stories.
+Now, the liberals have written about these two stories.

-These two stories are detailed on I think a UK Times story or some UK paper.
+These two stories are detailed on, I think, a UK Times story or some UK paper.

-And they start out with these stories as though they were indictments of America, as we've lost it.
+And they start out with these stories as though they were indictments of America as we've lost it.

-It's the OK Corral out there.
+It's the okay chorale out there.

 With guns being used to defend people who are being robbed, attempted robbery, maybe even murdered, attempted murder.

-This is not what was present on, and I'm sure most college campaign have gun-free zones and so forth.
+And I'm sure most college campi have gun-free zones and so forth.

 Mrs. Bill Clinton says that she wants her husband to be roving ambassador.